adarqui/lnforum-api/README.md

-# ln-api
+# lnforum-api

 **LN PROJECT: WORK IN PROGRESS**

-This mostly consists of auto-generated API routines, via ln-interop.
+This mostly consists of auto-generated API routines, via lnforum-interop.